Fragile Knowledge, Robust Instruction-Following: The Width Pruning Dichotomy in Llama-3.2

 These diverging patterns reveal two distinct categories of cognitive capabilities. \textbf{Fragile capabilities} (Panel A in both figures) include tasks that critically depend on parameterized knowledge stored in the model's weights \cite{sharma_truth_2023}.
-Mathematical reasoning (GSM8K) illustrates this behavior in a particularly dramatic way: in Llama-1B, accuracy collapses to $49.9\%$ of baseline at an expansion ratio of $3.6\times$ (after the first $10\%$ reduction), dropping precipitously to $14.3\%$ at $2.4\times$ and stabilizing around $10.7\%$ at $1.6\times$.
-Llama-3B exhibits a similar trajectory: $51.2\%$ of baseline at $2.4\times$, collapsing to just $4.0\%$ at the most aggressive ratio ($1.07\times$).
+Mathematical reasoning (GSM8K) illustrates this behavior in a particularly dramatic way: in Llama-1B, accuracy collapses to $59.7\%$ of baseline at an expansion ratio of $3.6\times$ (after the first $10\%$ reduction), dropping precipitously to $31.1\%$ at $2.4\times$ and stabilizing around $31.1\%$ at $1.6\times$.
+Llama-3B exhibits a similar trajectory: $52.8\%$ of baseline at $2.4\times$ ($0.142$), declining to a minimum of $0.014$ at $1.33\times$ before a small rebound to $0.023$ at the most aggressive ratio ($1.07\times$).
 Perplexity metrics show even more severe collapses: Lambada degrades exponentially in both models, with WikiText demonstrating greater relative resilience but eventually converging toward the same fate at extreme ratios \cite{muralidharan_compact_2024} (see Appendix \ref{sec:completebenchmarks}).

+We note, however, that GSM8K accuracy in Llama-1B remains near the floor throughout (baseline $0.066$), so its trajectory is noisy and non-monotonic at the lower expansion ratios; we therefore treat the 1B GSM8K curve as illustrative, with the cleaner near-monotonic collapse of Llama-3B (from a baseline of $0.268$ down to a minimum of $0.014$, with a small floor-level rebound to $0.023$ at the most aggressive ratio) carrying the primary evidential weight for this benchmark.

 In marked contrast, \textbf{robust capabilities} (Panel B) encompass tasks that require algorithmic processing or behavioral adherence rather than factual knowledge retrieval.
 Instruction-following (IFEval) improves with moderate pruning in both models (see Appendix \ref{sec:completebenchmarks}), reaching peaks of $175.0\%$ of baseline in Llama-1B (expansion ratio $2.8\times$) and $174.4\%$ in Llama-3B (expansion ratio $1.6\times$).
 Notably, even at more aggressive pruning levels, IFEval remains significantly above baseline: $132.2\%$ in Llama-1B ($1.6\times$) and $141.1\%$ in Llama-3B ($1.07\times$).
 Algorithmic reasoning (MUSR) shows differentiated patterns between models: Llama-1B reaches its maximum of $126.1\%$ of baseline at an expansion ratio of $2.4\times$, while Llama-3B stays close to baseline with only moderate variations.
 TruthfulQA-MC2 exhibits gradual and sustained improvement in both models, reaching $123.6\%$ of baseline in Llama-1B ($1.6\times$) and $116.7\%$ in Llama-3B ($1.07\times$), a pattern explored in detail in Section \ref{sec:paradox}.